 NHS Improvement can support boards wishing to undertake 360 degree assessments against the behaviours in the NHS Leadership Academy’s Healthcare Leadership Model and have developed a short feedback tool specifically for NHS chairs and non-executive directors.
 The Healthcare Leadership Model describes nine behaviours which together contribute towards strong and effective NHS leaders.
 Chairs and non-executive directors will need to demonstrate this range of behaviours and the highest standards of conduct required to contribute effectively in this board level role.
-The Leadership Behaviours Assessment Framework provides a summary of these behaviours and a useful framework for assessing positive and negative indicators.

 NHS Improvement are eager to capture details of any learning and development needs identified.
 Although they are aware that most of these needs will be addressed locally, they are keen to learn about any areas in which they can provide additional support regionally or at a national level.

 Recording details of any learning and development needs helps us to consider how we can provide additional support, either regionally or at a national level.
 We therefore ask that non-executive director appraisal documents should be completed by the end of September in any given year and a copy sent to [email protected]

 NHS Improvement have a specific role in ensuring NHS trust chairs and non-executive directors receive an annual performance appraisal.
 They need assurance that non-executives appraisals have been carried out and therefore ask chairs to return of a single page appraisal summary form to them, as a minimum.